…at the track bumping into his old friend Frank.

 First names have meanings, too.
 These are more obscure than surnames, people don’t know or care about their meanings anymore.
 It’s just a personal label our parents dubbed us because they liked the sound of it or whatever.
 That’s why a lot of people now have novel, totally made up, meaningless names.
 Check out an NBA team roster to see what we mean.

 As you can see, names weren’t always very complimentary.
 Some are just plain weird.
 Name your kid Birthday?
 Guess goofy hippie names predate goofy hippies.
 Did Alfred the Great really have a council of wee folk?
 What kind of parents name their daughter Pig?
 Makes you wonder what the heck your parents named you, eh?

-*Ræd or rede go back to an old usage of read, as in “read the riot act.”
+*Ræd or rede go back to an old oral usage of read, as used in “Read him his rights.”

 Another Wednesday, another multiple choice word definition quiz.
 Need we say more?
 Hope not, because we don’t have any more.
 On to the quiz.